 In The Gallery Today

 The Gallery features paintings, pottery, cards and prints by artist Mary Case.
 Mary works very hard keeping her store stocked with beautiful, original artwork in between the many classes and workshops she teaches throughout the year.
-Pop in for a visit and tour the gallery and studio.
-Mary is open to talk to visitors about the processes and journey that her art pieces entail.
+During the months of January through May, Mary is hard at work creating new pieces to stock the store and to fill special orders.
+Please come by in Late May through August to see what wonderful art pieces Mary has created through the winter months.

 How It All Began